Kimlin Tam Ashing, Ph.D.: Addressing the Unique Challenges of Minority Cancer Patients

 | by City of Hope

 Cancer continues to have a widespread impact on our families, friends and communities.
-Despite sustained advancements in prevention, detection and treatment, the National Cancer Institute estimates that more than 1.6 million new cases of cancer will be diagnosed in the United States in 2016.
+Despite sustained advancements in prevention, detection and treatment, the National Cancer Institute estimates that more than 1.7 million new cases of cancer will be diagnosed in the United States in 2018.

-Here, Ashing shares her insights on health disparities among minority populations and how best to overcome barriers to better care.
+We took some time during Black History Month to speak with Ashing, who shared her insights on health disparities among minority populations and how best to overcome barriers to better care.

 A lack of research on how to reach our most medically vulnerable about prevention is one of the key factors contributing to these disparities.
 The scientific community must join forces with our most at-risk communities so that our scientific advances bear the most fruit for the greatest good.